 By the way, Aulani does not provide resort-airport shuttle service.
-Generally, it’s a flat rate of approximately $80 for the 17-mile trip to and from Honolulu International Airport (O’ahu transportation companies include SpeedieShuttle and The Cab).
+Generally, it’s a flat rate of around $100 for the 17-mile trip to and from Honolulu International Airport (O’ahu transportation companies include SpeedieShuttle and The Cab).

-Booking ahead, especially during school holidays, is essential.
+Booking ahead, especially during school holidays, is essential, as Aulani books up quickly.
 For more information about Aulani, A Disney Resort & Spa, call their agents at 714/520-7001 or visit the Aulani website.

 photos by Kit Bernardi